KnowledgeHound-com/DataApi/docs/DataSetsAPI.md

             ],
             "questions": [
                 {
-                    "question_template_id": "string: The id from question_templates[]",
+                    "question_template_id": "string: The id of the question template in the question_templates array", "order":  1
-                    "order":  1
                 }
             ]
         }
     ],
-    "question_flow": "Future support for control logic",
     "variables": [
         {
-            "id": "The variable used in the question template", "name": "The human readable name for the variable", "description": "Optional",
+            "id": "The variable used in the question template", "name": "The human readable name for the variable", "description": "(optional)",
-            "values": ["strings"],
+            "values": [{
+                "value": "string",
+                "display_value": "(optional): If no display text is included, the value field is displayed.", "sort_order": "int (optional): Controls the default ordering in lists and controls.
+When not sent we apply an alphanumeric sort."
+            }],
-            "visible": "boolean : Defaults to true : Do all users or only admins see the variable in KnowledgeHound" }
+            "visible": "boolean (optional): Defaults to true : Do all users or only admins see the variable in KnowledgeHound"
+        }
     ],
     "media": [
         {
-            "id": "The unique identifier of the media.", "relative_path": "The full path to the file in S3", "type": "image|video"
+            "id": "The unique identifier of the media.", "relative_path": "The full path to the file in S3", "type": "image|video",
-        }
+            "display_text": "(optional) text to display for accessibility or when the content cannot render" }
     ],
-    "default_crosstabs": ["Array of question or variable Ids.
-(Only the first two are applied)"], "suggested_crosstabs": ["Array of question or variable Ids."], "suggested_filters": ["Array of question or variable Ids."], "default_filters": [
+    "default_crosstabs": ["(optional) Array of question or variable Ids.
+(Only the first two are applied)"], "suggested_crosstabs": ["(optional) Array of question or variable Ids."], "suggested_filters": ["(optional) Array of question or variable Ids."], "default_filters": [
         {
-            "id": "The unique id or the filter", "dim_type": "survey|survey_response|person",
+            "id": "The unique id of the filter", "dim_type": "survey|survey_response|person",
             "filter_id": "The ID of the fact or question response.", "type": "equals|not_equals|contains|not_contains",